-- 7. Screen fencing may be wood, precast concrete or other materials approved by the City.
-All metal components and fasteners used for fencing shall be rust and corrosion-resistant. - 8.
+- 7. Where double-board noise attenuation fence is required, the bottom of fence must be installed at design grade with no clearance below fence. - 8.
+Screen fencing may be wood, precast concrete or other materials approved by the City.
+All metal components and fasteners used for fencing shall be rust and corrosion-resistant. - 9.
 All wood screen fencing shall receive two coats of stain, unless otherwise approved by the City.
 Lumber posts shall be pressure treated.
 If the design of the wood screen fence is to be left unstained (if approved by City), all lumber shall be pressure treated.
-All nails used for wood fencing shall be hot-tipped galvanized "ardox". - 9.
+All nails used for wood fencing shall be hot-tipped galvanized "ardox". - 10.
 All chain link components shall be galvanized.
 Posts, rails, fittings and wire shall be powdercoated to match mesh colour.
-Mesh shall be vinyl-coated. - 10.
-All fences shall be installed inside private property, with a clearance of 150mm from property line to edge of post. - 11.
-No portion of fence shall encroach utility easements. - 12.
+Mesh shall be vinyl-coated. - 11.
+All fences shall be installed inside private property, with a clearance of 150mm from property line to edge of post. - 12.
+No portion of fence shall encroach utility easements. - 13.
 All fences shall maintain a clearance of 50mm between bottom of fence and finish grade (design grade), with an allowable tolerance of plus or minus 50mm.
 Prior to any fence CCC inspection, the Landscape Architect shall provide the City with as-built survey data showing the bottom-of-fence elevation.
 On wood fencing, the bottom-of-fence elevation is the lowest edge of the bottom stringer.
-On chain link fencing, the bottom-of-fence elevation is the bottom tension wire. - 13.
-All fences shall be installed in accordance with details LG-04, LG-05, and LG-06 unless otherwise required or approved by the City.
+On chain link fencing, the bottom-of-fence elevation is the bottom tension wire. - 14.
+All fences shall be installed in accordance with details LG-04, LG-05, and LG-06 unless otherwise required or approved by the City. - 15.
+Where developer fencing is installed within a residential lot that has already been graded with topsoil or landscaped with sod, there must be a minimum clearance of 50mm between bottom of fence and topsoil, or 25mm between bottom of fence and sod.